RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 3.md

 "What?"
 The familiar person asked trying to take her hand.

 "Mel met June..."
 The words tumbled out of her like a practiced prayer.
 "June found Jill.
 Jill helped Deh.
 And they all bore..."
 A name swam to the front of her mind.
-"Debug."
+"Me."
 Debug could feel herself weaping, but she didn't have the energy to wipe the tears or even stop crying.

 Sibéan sat in a chair next to her bed also crying clutching at her hand, trying to avoid the serious number of tubes coming out of her arm.